 Sanctions for Violating Act № 186/2016

-ISPs who fail to comply also risk being sanctioned by the local authorities.
-The same applies to local payment service providers who must block the financial transactions to and from the blacklisted gambling sites.
-Local companies that contravene the provisions of Act № 186/2016 risk various penalties, including license suspension/revocation, gambling equipment confiscation, and administrative fines reaching Kč50 million.
+ISPs that fail to comply also risk sanctions from the local authorities.
+The same applies to local payment service providers, who must block financial transactions to and from blacklisted gambling sites.
+Local companies that contravene the provisions of Act № 186/2016 risk various penalties, including license suspension or revocation, gambling equipment confiscation, and administrative fines of up to Kč50 million.

 The heaviest sanction violators face is imprisonment for a maximum of ten years, depending on the severity of their contravention.
 Such criminal sanctions are enforced under the provisions of the Czech Criminal Code (Article 252) and Act № 418/2011 on the Criminal Liability of Legal Entities and the Proceedings Against Them.
-Last but not least, we should warn players that gambling debts are enforceable under Czech law, but only on condition the debtors owe money to authorized gambling businesses.
+Last but not least, players should be aware that gambling debts are enforceable under Czech law, but only if the debt is owed to an authorized gambling business.

 Conclusion

-Despite the tough regulations, gambling remains a widespread form of entertainment in the country.
-Due to the limited number of locally licensed online operators, many Czechs take their action to offshore betting sites and are generally not prosecuted for doing so.
+Despite these strict rules, gambling remains a widespread form of entertainment in the country.
+Because of the limited number of locally licensed online operators, many Czechs turn to offshore betting sites and are generally not prosecuted for doing so.